phntom/s3-sync/README.md

-# Redis-S3
+# S3-Sync

-A simple Redis image backed by S3 storage.
+A simple helper container for syncing volumes with S3 for quasi-reliable storage.

 ## Background
 Sometimes you'd like to use a Redis store and you'd like to save it's data, but you don't want to